joshartman/docker-rabbitmq-cluster/README.md

 Docker images to run RabbitMQ cluster.
 It extends the official image with a rabbitmq-cluster script that does the magic.

+It is based on the version of https://github.com/harbur/docker-rabbitmq-cluster and has been modified to work with the official rabbitmq:3.7.15-management-alpine image.
+(Use su-exec instead of gosu, /opt/rabbitmq instead of /usr/ and the location of docket-entrypoint.sh changed to /usr/local/bin)

 # Building

 Once you clone the project locally use [captain](https://github.com/harbur/captain) to build the image or do with docker: